SoumenBaral/DjangoRestAPIDoc/README.md

  - Model Data ------Serialization---> JSON
      - JSON -> JavaScript Object Notation
-Serializers are used to convert complex data types, such as Django model instances, into Python data types that can be easily rendered into JSON, XML, or other content types.
+<p>Serializers are used to convert complex data types, such as Django model instances, into Python data types that can be easily rendered into JSON, XML, or other content types.</p>
 ![serializer](serialzer.webp)